Skip To Content Skip To Menu Skip To Footer

 LEARNING OPPORTUNITIES OUTSIDE OF COURSEWORK

-Both the Pre-Health Program and Pre-Health Society, the student club for those with an interest in pursuing health professions, provide workshops with alumni and guest speakers discussing treatments, techniques, and educational opportunities.
+The Health Professions Program, along with the Minority Association of Pre-Health Students (MAPS) and Pre-Health Society Student Club, and the Pre-Optometry Society, the student clubs for those with an interest in pursuing health professions, provide workshops with alumni and guest speakers discussing treatments, techniques, and educational opportunities.
 Many of these programs are interactive and offer students opportunities to connect directly with professionals in various medical and healthcare fields.
-Career interest groups are available for students exploring dentistry (the DDS Group), veterinary medicine (VET), and those exploring professions such as physical and occupational therapy, among others (Allied Health).
+Career interest groups may be formed for students exploring dentistry (the DDS Group), veterinary medicine (VET), and those exploring professions such as physical and occupational therapy, among others (Allied Health).

-Experiential opportunities exist locally with six hospitals as well as non-profit healthcare-related organizations.
-Our students also begin exploring internships, clinical-related opportunities, and research work following their first year.
+Experiential opportunities exist locally with seven hospitals as well as non-profit healthcare-related organizations.
+Our students also begin exploring regional and national internships, clinical-related opportunities, and research work following their first year.